xxmawhu/LinuxRecycle/README.md

 ```
 del [options] filename
 ```
-> * -f remove the file or dictory forcely
+> * -f remove the file or dictory forcely without backing up.

 * Show all files which have been deleted
 ```